NATHAN ROBERT GREAVES

 “I started racing grasstrack at the age of 7, but two years later decided to take my 125cc grass bike to Scunthorpe and that’s where my obsession for speedway began.
 From that moment on I knew exactly what I wanted to do.
 By the time I was 11 I had a 500cc bike and was competing in the British Youth Championships winning 4 titles along the way.
-Now I am doing what I love, racing my bikes in the top two tiers of British League speedway.
-Although the 2019 season begins competing in the Championship League only, I am totally set on putting serious points on the board for Redcar, and I am ready to grab the opportunity to double up with a Premiership side the moment that call comes.
-I’ll also be representing my country in the World Under 21 Individual Championship & Team Cup.
+Now I am doing what I love, racing my bikes in British speedway leagues.
+Although I will start the 2020 season on the sidelines without a team spot, I will be training hard in the off season to be fully ready to line up at the tapes when the call comes from a team competing in either of the three leagues.
 I want to win, winning is everything to me.
-I’m fit, the kit is prepped and the team is ready to make 2019 my best season to date and continue towards my goal of becoming a World Speedway Champion.”
+I’m fit, the kit is prepped and the team is ready to launch at a minutes notice.
+Once I hit the shale, I will make 2020 my best year to date, and continue towards my goal of becoming a World Speedway Champion.”

 Current place of residence : Chesterfield, Derbyshire

 Injuries : Broken leg, hand & thumb, fractured knee & septum, blood clot in nose

 Favourite Track : Isle of Wight